 It may seem obvious, but don’t forget your dog’s water and food bowls!
 We also take a reusable water bowl along with a large bottle of water for the journey.

 This may seem irrelevant when travelling with your fur baby, but it’s very important!
-Questions to consider are:

 What will you do if the weather is bad?

 This doesn’t matter if it’s you and your pooch, but throw children into the mix and the inability to leave dogs in most self catering accommodation on their own, and you find yourself planning ahead.
-Colouring books and games for the little ones so that you can have snuggles with your dog.
+Colouring books and games for the little ones are essential so that you can have snuggles with your dog.

 Where will you visit?